UniversalDependencies/docs/_la/index.md

 * The IT-TB uses 15 universal POS categories.
   Interjections ([`INTJ`](u-pos/INTJ)) and Symbols ([`SYM`](u-pos/SYM)) are not used.
 * Among determiners ([`DET`](la-pos/DET)), we notice the peculiar  proto-article _ly_ (only IT-TB).
-* We register only one auxiliary verb ([`AUX`](la-pos/AUX)), the Classical _sum_ ("to be").
-The form _iri_ (present passive infinitive of the verb _eo_, "to go"), Classically attested for the periphrastic future passive infinitive, is never used in the IT-TB.
-Also *habeo* 'to have', a later Romance innovation, does not appear as an auxiliary despite the time period, but does in the LLCT.
+* We generally register only one main auxiliary verb ([`AUX`](la-pos/AUX)), the Classical _sum_ ("to be").
+The form _iri_ (present passive infinitive of the verb _eo_, "to go"), Classically attested for the periphrastic future passive infinitive, is never used in the IT-TB and neither in the LLCT nor UDante.
+Also *habeo* 'to have', a later Romance innovation, does not appear as an auxiliary in the IT-TB nor in UDante, despite the time period, but does in the LLCT.
 The auxiliary *sum* is used in several types of constructions:
     * The copula with non-verbal predicates.
     * Periphrastic future active infinitive.
     * Periphrastic passive perfect indicative.
     * Periphrastic passive pluperfect indicative.
     * Periphrastic passive future perfect indicative.
     * Periphrastic passive perfect subjunctive.
     * Periphrastic passive plusperfect subjunctive.
     * Periphrastic perfect passive infinitive.
-* In the IT-TB, _sum_ is the only lemma that occurs with the [`AUX`](la-pos/AUX) tag.
+* In the IT-TB, _sum_ is the only lemma that occurs with the [`AUX`](la-pos/AUX) tag, and it always occurs as such.
 In some contexts, though (e.g. purely existential sentences), it is considered the head of the predication.
 * Verbs with modal meaning are not considered auxiliaries in Latin.

 **PROIEL**